 Her resignation is effective July 31 and the Mayor has 30 days to appoint a replacement for the brief stint remaining in her term.

-Evans explained in a Facebook post, “Last summer, I was informed of an opportunity that could potentially take my life on a new path.
+Evans explained, “Last summer, I was informed of an opportunity that could potentially take my life on a new path.
 Since last Fall, I have been preparing for that opportunity to perhaps become a reality, but there was no guarantee.
 During the early days of the COVID pandemic, I was notified that this opportunity became an official offer and I had to decide what my future would look like for the next year.
-So I did.”
+So I did.

-“Today I announce with some sadness, but overwhelming excitement that I will be attending Princeton University’s School of Public and International Affairs to pursue my Masters Degree in Public Policy.”
+So, I announce with some sadness, but overwhelming excitement that I will be attending Princeton University’s School of Public and International Affairs to pursue my Masters Degree in Public Policy.